qupath/qupath-docs/docs/starting/first_steps.md

 :::

 :::{Tip}
-Should you no longer want to see this pop-up, it can be deselected at the bottom right corner and will remain hidden until reactivated in settings under {menuselection}`Edit --> Preferences -> general -> Show welcome message when QuPath starts`.
+Should you no longer want to see this pop-up, it can be de-selected at the lower right corner and will remain hidden until reactivated in settings under {menuselection}`Edit --> Preferences -> general -> Show welcome message when QuPath starts`.
 :::

 ### Opening an image